-Free Mold Inspections in Houston: What They Actually Cover
+Free Mold Inspections in Houston: What They Cover and What They Cost You

-Quick Answer: Most “free mold inspections” in Houston are offered by remediation companies looking to win removal jobs.
-They cover a quick visual walk-through and a moisture check, but skip air sampling, lab work, and a written report.
-For real estate transactions, insurance claims, and health-driven testing, a paid independent assessment around $550 is the right call.
+The short version: A truly free, lab-backed mold inspection in Houston is rare.
+Most “free mold inspections” are offered by remediation companies as the front end of a cleanup sale.
+The free visit covers a visual walk-through and a moisture check, but skips air sampling, lab analysis, and a written report.
+For real estate transactions, insurance claims, and health-driven testing, a paid independent assessment (flat $550 from a TDLR-licensed assessor) is the version that holds up.

 If you’ve searched for a free mold inspection in Houston, you’ve probably seen a flood of companies promising no-cost visits.
 Almost all of them are mold remediation contractors, and the inspection is the front end of a sales process for the cleanup work.
 That’s not automatically bad, but it changes what you’re actually getting and whether the result is something you can rely on for a real estate deal, an insurance claim, or a health concern.